-Hunthorn adopts a culture whereby attendance at school, training or work is the norm.
+The Hawthorn's adopts a culture whereby attendance at school, training or work is the norm.
 This is supported in the education policy.
 The team support education by providing materials, supporting young people with homework and helping them to prepare for their studies the following day.